 “Anyone has the constitutional right to bring a case in any jurisdiction,” says Ted Meadows, attorney for the plaintiffs and principal at the Beasley Allen Law Firm in Montgomery, Ala.
 “We’ve chosen St. Louis to file several talc-related claims because it’s a central location that makes sense for these women, many of whom are very ill and deserve to have their claims heard fairly, quickly, and efficiently.”

 Scientific research, including more than 20 well-executed scientific studies, shows that women who have ever used talcum powder for genital hygiene are at a 30-60 percent increased risk of developing ovarian cancer compared to those who have never used it.
 In the U.S., ovarian cancer affects about 24,000 women a year and is the fifth leading cause of cancer death among women.
 One medical expert calculates that this use of talcum powder leads to nearly 10 percent of the new ovarian cancer cases reported annually, and it is estimated that 1,400 women die from talc-related ovarian cancer each year.

-This modifiable risk factor, if eliminated, could prevent the diagnosis and save the lives of thousands of woman each year.
-Yet Johnson & Johnson has ignored and attempted to discredit these scientific studies, and still refuses to provide warning labels on talc-containing products about the link between talc and ovarian cancer.
+This modifiable risk factor, if eliminated, could prevent the diagnosis and save the lives of thousands of women each year.
+Yet Johnson & Johnson has ignored and attempted to discredit these scientific studies and still refuses to provide warning labels on talc-containing products about the link between talc and ovarian cancer.

-For more information or to schedule an interview with an attorney, contact Helen Taylor, public relations coordinator for Beasley Allen, at email@example.com.
+For more information or to schedule an interview with an attorney, contact our Media & Press Team at [email protected].